z-adams/Tutorials/Pointers/pointers.md

 This is not allowed, because the executable cannot possibly know how much memory to set aside to store `my_array` before the fact (this detail must be hard-coded into the executable upon compilation).
 The answer to this is dynamic arrays.
-Instead, we will create our array on the heap, and refer to it with a pointer:
+Instead, we will create our array dynamically (on the heap), and refer to it with a pointer:

 ```c
 int user_input = 5;